G10 Using G10 on a Fanuc Type Control

 This is your work offset page on a Fanuc control.

-These figures were written in by hand or by automatic setting.
+These figures are written in by hand or by automatic setting.

 If you had written this line in your program.